Alits23/Flutter_Drum_Application/README.md

 # drum_music

-A new Flutter project.
+A simple drum music program to start learning Flutter.

 ## Getting Started

 This project is a starting point for a Flutter application,

-A simple drum music program to start learning Flutter.

 A few resources to get you started if this is your first Flutter project: